 Securities of Regular Broker-Dealers.
 The Funds are required to identify any securities of their "regular brokers or dealers" (as defined under Rule 10b-1 of the 1940 Act) or of their parents that the Funds may hold at the close of their most recent fiscal year.
-As of April 30, 2024, the Funds held no securities of their regular broker-dealers or of their parents.
+As of September 30, 2024, the following Funds held securities of their regular broker-dealers or of their parents as indicated in the amounts shown below: